zer2/fantasy-basketball-optimizer/about/dynamic_explanation.md

 H-scores' solution to this dilemma is conceiving of future picks as being controlled by a weight vector, by which aggregate statistics of future picks can be approximated.
 For example, the algorithm might give seven categories $14\%$ weight each and two categories $1\%$ each, for a total of $100\%$.
 The algorithm would then assume that the manager would use the custom weighing to value future picks.
 That would lead the algorithm to approximate statistics for future picks with a slight upwards bias in the seven up-weighted categories and a large downwards bias in the two down-weighted categories.
 By this mechanism, the manager has some measure of control over future picks.

-Of course, being able to map a weight vector $j$ to approximate statistics for future picks is not enough for optimal draft strategy.
-The manager needs to operate the other way around, and pick both a player $p$ from the available candidate pool and a weight vector $j$ for future picks such that the probability of winning (H-score) is optimized.
+Of course, being able to map a weight vector $j_C$ to approximate statistics for future picks is not enough for optimal draft strategy.
+The manager needs to operate the other way around, and pick both a player $p$ from the available candidate pool and a weight vector $j_C$ for future picks such that the probability of winning (H-score) is optimized.

 Doing all of this algorithmically is far from a trivial task.
-It can be accomplished by first building a full model linking $p$ and $j$ to H-score, then applying mathematical tools to the model to discover choices of $p$ and $j$ that mazimize the reward function
+It can be accomplished by first building a full model linking $p$ and $j_C$ to H-score, then applying mathematical tools to the model to discover choices of $p$ and $j_C$ that mazimize the reward function

-## 2. Calculating H-score based on $p$ and $j$
+## 2. Calculating H-score based on $p$ and $j_C$

 Writing out a single equation for H-score is cumbersome because the methodology behind it has so many steps.
 Instead, it is easiest to understand by starting from the ultimate goal of the metric and working backwards to successively fill in gaps.